viktorshkrivani/Cpp/README.md

 # C++ Assignments

-This repository contains 10 assignments for [Course Name].
+This repository contains 10 assignments for C++.

 ## Table of Contents